 For the photo below, I went into a local town in the middle of the night with some friends.
 I got one of them to drive through the scene while the rest of us captured their trials with our cameras.

 It took a few tries but I eventually got this photo, shot at f/18 for 30 seconds at ISO 100.

-Reflections are a lot harder to capture during the day as they’re dependant on the light in a scene—when you take away the natural light, you only have to worry about the man-made light.
+Reflections are a lot harder to capture during the day as they’re dependent on the light in a scene.
+When you take away the natural light, you only have to worry about manmade light.

-Try to use as much colour as you can as these will merge in the reflections on the water, creating a contrast between smooth and sharp.
+Try to use as much colour as you can.
+These will merge in the reflections on the water, creating a contrast between smooth and sharp.

 The photo below was shot at f/4.5 for 8 seconds at ISO 100.

 The Moon is one of your only consistent light sources at night and can produce some very interesting effects.

 Below, I used a car’s headlight to illuminate the foreground.
 At the same time, the moon created an almost triangular effect, its light heading down towards the bottom corners.

 Movement is an obvious choice for photos with long exposures.
 You can easily achieve the contrast between still vs moving objects with a tripod mounted camera.
 You can see this in the photo below, taken at Stonehenge for 15 seconds.